JoshZeisloft/JoshZeisloft.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a robotics engineer at SRG Global, an automotive manufacturing comapny.
 I graduated the Georgia Institute of Technology in 2022 and majored in mechanical engineering and minored in robotics.
-I am originally from Pittsburgh, PA and moved to Atlanta, Georgia in 2019.
+I am originally from Pittsburgh, PA and moved to Atlanta, GA in 2019.
 In my free time I enjoy lifting, rock climbing, travel and car restoration.

 What I'm looking for
 ======
 I am seeking full-time opportunities related to robotics with an emphasis on mechanical design and testing.
 In the field on robotics, I am mainly looking for the opportunity to work on robotic cells for manufacturing improvement.
-Ideally, working as an integrator or in-house integrator, wokring through the entire design, build, program and test cycle.
+Ideally, working as an integrator or in-house integrator, being a part of the entire design, build, program and test cycle.

 What I can offer
 ======